-The Religious Studies curriculum, as well as dealing with spiritual development, also deals with relationship skills and our responsibilities towards each other.
+The Religious Studies curriculum, as well as dealing with spiritual development, also deals with relationship skills and our responsibilities towards each other and to all God's creation.

 Year 6 pupils are given advice, help and support in making both their choices and the transition to secondary education.
 Children are prepared for entrance exams, 11+ and Common Entrance.